-- 3. System Security Increase the security of the transportation system for motorized and non-motorized users. - Disaster preparedness and Continuity of Operations (COOP) planning - Climate trends and extreme weather events
+- System Security Increase the security of the transportation system for motorized and nonmotorized users. - Disaster preparedness and Continuity of Operations (COOP) planning - Climate trends and extreme weather events

-The MPO has purchased GoToMeet software to provide virtual public involvement (VPI) for virtual meetings and electronic engagement efforts with the public and stakeholders.
-The MPO staff have office iPad to take home during unforeseen emergencies, to ensure the MPO work continues without interruptions.
-The MPO development of a Continuity of Operations Plan to ensure the continuity of essential office functions should a major event or emergency occur.
+The MPO has a live stream through a YouTube link to provide public access to the MPO meetings and electronic engagement efforts with the public and stakeholders.
+The MPO staff have office iPads to take home during unforeseen emergencies, to ensure the MPO work continues without interruptions.
+The MPO is working on the development of a Continuity of Operations Plan to ensure the continuity of essential office functions should a major event or emergency occur.
 The MPO coordinates with local jurisdictions to provide input on regional traffic flow and proposed transportation improvements to support operations and maintenance, incident management activities, and the development of disaster and hazard mitigation plans.

-- 4. Accessibility & Mobility Increase accessibility and mobility options available to people and for freight. - Access management and corridor management - Americans with Disabilities Act (ADA) accessibility - Congestion management, travel time reliability and system performance - Active transportation and transportation alternatives - Multimodal and intermodal freight planning and performance
+- Accessibility & Mobility Increase accessibility and mobility options available to people and for freight. - Access management and corridor management - Americans with Disabilities Act (ADA) accessibility - Congestion Management Process (CMP) - Travel time reliability and system performance

+- Active transportation and transportation alternatives - Multimodal and intermodal freight planning and performance

 The MPO, through a consultant, updated the Travel Demand Model for the 2050 MTP.
 The Travel Demand Model/Management identifies opportunities to reduce vehicle trips, improve travel time and system performance.
-The evaluation of land use, economic and urban development activities on the existing transportation system is an on-going process with local agencies to encourage access management.
-The MPO is in the process of hiring a consultant to prepare an update to the Comprehensive Operational Analysis for CTS.
+The MPO through cooperation with TDOT to obtain the Streetlight data identifying cell phone location and trips in real time along with two other similar types of data to aid in modeling.
+The evaluation of land use, economic and urban development activities on the existing transportation system is an ongoing process with local agencies to encourage access management.
+The MPO through a consultant updated the Comprehensive Operational Analysis for CTS and developed a Congestion Management Process (CMP).
+The MPO plans to develop a Mobility Plan through a consultant.
 The MPO has developed their own ADA Transition Plan and has encouraged and assisted local governments within the MPO area in developing and implementing an ADA Transition Plan.

 - 5. Enhance Environment Protect and enhance the environment, promote energy conservation, and improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns.

 - Livability

 - Sustainability

-- Title VI and Environmental Justice
+- Title VI

 - Planning and Environmental linkages (PEL)

 - Air quality and public health

 - Integrating transportation and land use

-During the development of the 2045 MTP, the MPO performed a Title VI analysis as well as an air quality analysis.
+During the development of the 2050 MTP, the MPO performed a Title VI analysis as well as an air quality analysis.
 Multimodal access, potential health impacts, air quality and land use were taken into consideration and studied during the development of the MTP.
 The MPO works with the Regional Planning Commission on development/land use within the MPO area.
 The MPO promotes pedestrian and bicycle facilities and transit during project evaluations, and provides support activities and education to reduce ozone levels.
 Throughout the development of the MTP, the MPO promoted a multimodal transportation system by a detail analysis of each mode of transportation.